Last Updated on January 22, 2024 by Sharon Advik

-It’s going to be cropped in closer, around 27 to 64 millimeters, for the full-frame equivalent.
+It will be cropped in closer, around 27 to 64 millimeters, for the full-frame equivalent.

-This lens is weather-sealed, meaning that it seals through the lens, specifically at the focus ring, the zoom ring, and the lens mounts.
+This lens is weather-sealed, meaning it seals through the lens, specifically at the focus ring, the zoom ring, and the lens mounts.

 It also has a focus window to check the focus distance; you can guesstimate accurate manual focus.

-Overall this is a great value lens.
+Overall, this is a great value lens.

-If you’re using this for video as an ultra-wide-angle lens, Muse digital stabilization offered for your camera body supports it.
+If you’re using this for video as an ultra-wide-angle lens, Muse digital stabilization for your camera body supports it.

-But the lens itself does not offer any image stabilization.
+However, the lens itself does not offer any image stabilization.

-When I first started using this lens, I found some strong barrel distortion on the wide end at 17 millimeters, which means the image is stretched quite slightly.
+When I started using this lens, I found some strong barrel distortion on the wide end at 17 millimeters, which means the image is stretched quite slightly.

-So the thing that helped me most this year in my filmmaking journey was the Canon 10 to 18 ultra-wide.
+So, what helped me most this year in my filmmaking journey was the Canon 10 to 18 ultra-wide.